meme8383/school-bot-demo/README.md

 requirements.txt - A list of packages and versions.
 These may be very outdated.

 token.txt - The bot token.
 Currently empty.

-**This project is no longer being updated.
-Many methods being used are inefficient and basic.
-This was my first real project, don't judge too hard.**